-Wear your harness and attach the tether.
-(The harness may be either a belt or a body harness.)
+Wear your harness and attach the self-retracting lanyard or energy absorber.
+See chart below

 Put the side gates down.
 Make sure the pallet, cart or platform is secure.
 Put your left hand on the steering wheel, right hand on the speed control and one foot on the brake pedal.
 Look in the direction you're going.